 Yellow leaves on a rose bush can be a frustrating sight.
 When rose leaves turn yellow, it can ruin the overall effect of the rose bush.
 Rose leaves turning yellow and falling off can be caused by several things.
 Below are a few reasons why rose leaves turn yellow.

-Possible Causes of Yellow Leaves on Rose Bush
+Causes of Yellow Leaves on Rose Bush

 Light – Rose leaves turn yellow and fall off at the bottom of the rose bushes at times when the upper leaves are shading them.
 The lower rose leaves are not getting the sunlight they need to, so the rose leaves turn yellow and drop off.
 When foliage is not getting the sunlight necessary for good growth, the bush simply allows the lower leaves to turn yellow and eventually drop.
 This is usually an age cycle thing and not harmful to the rose bush.

 Heat stress – Another reason for rose leaves turning yellow is the rose bush is under some sort of stress.
 A common cause of stress is heat stress.
 The rose bush turns yellow and drops its foliage in an effort to cool down in the case of heat stress.
 Sometimes with other stressors the rose bush will start dropping foliage until the stress is relieved, whatever stress that may be.